cloudflare/sciuro/README.md

 Some additional optional settings are as follows:
 ```
-# AlertSilenced controls whether silenced alerts are retrieved from alertmanager
+# AlertSilenced controls whether silenced alerts are retrieved from Alertmanager
 SCIURO_ALERT_SILENCED: "false"

 # AlertCacheTTL is the time between fetching alerts